 PHASE DESCRIPTION AND STATUS PRELIMINARY PLANNING AND SCOPING This phase involves the development of the IFRS conversion plan and is in progress at this time.
 The IFRS conversion plan will include consideration of the impacts of IFRS on the Company's consolidated financial statements, internal control over financial reporting, information systems and business activities such as foreign operations, compensation metrics, and personnel and training requirements.
 Management expects minimal impact on information systems and compensation metrics will arise from converting to IFRS.
 The IFRS conversion plan will include a high level impact assessment of IFRS effective in 2010, as relevant to the Company.
 This initial assessment will identify those standards of high or medium priority to the Company, based on a number of factors.
 The International Accounting Standards Board has activities currently underway which may, or will, change the standards effective upon the Company's adoption of IFRS, and therefore may impact this initial high level assessment.
 The Company will assess any such change as a component of its Detailed Impact Assessment phase and update its IFRS conversion plan as appropriate.
 DETAILED IMPACT ASSESSMENT This phase involves detailed review of IFRS relevant to the Company and identification of all differences between existing Canadian GAAP and IFRS that may or will result in accounting and/or disclosure differences in the Company's consolidated financial statements, along with quantification of impact on key line items and disclosures.
 The phase includes identification, evaluation and selection of accounting policies necessary for the Company's conversion to IFRS and evaluation of the impact on outstanding operational elements such as debt covenants and budgeting.
 The Company has not as yet commenced its detailed review of IFRS relevant to the Company and identification of key differences.
+Preliminary analysis of the IFRS conversion impact on the financial statements has determined that there will be minimal, if any, adjustment required as a result of conversion to IFRS.
 The Company expects to complete this phase by the end of fiscal 2010.
 IMPLEMENTATION This phase will embed the required changes for conversion to IFRS into the underlying financial close and reporting process and business processes.
 This will include finalization and approval of accounting policy changes, collection of financial information necessary to prepare IFRS compliant consolidated financial statements, implementation of additional internal controls, and preparation and approval of completed IFRS consolidated financial statements.
-The IFRS changeover is expected to impact the presentation and/or valuations of balances and transactions in the Company's quarterly and annual consolidated financial statements and related notes effective December 1, 2011, however continued progress on the IFRS conversion plan is necessary before the Company is able to describe or quantify those effects.
+The IFRS changeover may impact the presentation and/or valuations of balances and transactions in the Company's quarterly and annual consolidated financial statements effective December 1, 2011.
+The IFRS changeover will impact the related notes effective December 1, 2011.
+Continued progress on the IFRS conversion plan is necessary before the Company is able to describe or quantify those effects.
+The Company expects to complete the IFRS conversion process during the summer of 2011 in anticipation of the first consolidated financial statements to be filed using IFRS, the three months ended February 28, 2012 consolidated financial statements.